cscott/3d-melltorp/README.md

 ### Step 4: Trim plexiglass

-Trim 4 sheets of [plexiglass](https://www.lowes.com/pd/OPTIX-0-08-in-x-30-in-x-30-in-Clear-Acrylic-Sheet/3978817) to 28" x 29.25".
-(Note that the link
+Trim 4 sheets of [28"x30" plexiglass] to 28" x 29.25".
+(Note that the
-goes to Lowe's, which sells "30in x 30in" sheets of plexiglass which are really 28" x 30".
+link goes to Lowe's, which sells "30in x 30in" sheets of plexiglass which are really 28" x 30".
 If you get your plexiglass from a different source, you might want to extend the 28" side up to 28.5" for a better seal.)

 ### Step 5: Install magnets

+Insert magnets into the indents by the table legs.
+Take care to ensure the polarities of the magnets are consistent.
+Now insert magnets into the magnet mount rings ([`melltorp-holder.stl`]), again taking care to ensure that the polarity is consistent and that the open end of the mount ring is attracted to the open side of the table leg magnets.
+Slide the plexiglass into the channels at the bottom, and use the mounted magnets to secure the top of the plexiglass.
+Use some superglue to affix the magnet mounts permanently to the plexiglass once you have things lined up.

 ### Step 6: Install handles

+Use M3 x 12mm socket head screws and M3 nuts to attach handles ([`melltorp-handle-top.stl`]) to either side of the plexiglass.
+Note that I had some issues with the plexiglass cracking when I drilled the screw holes for mounting; you may wish to dispense with the screws and just glue the handles in place.

+I find it most convenient to have a handle for gripping on both sides of the plexiglass, so I can easily lift the sheets into place or out of the way, but if you want to save some printing time you can glue handles on only one side, or else use [`melltorp-handle-bottom.stl`] on the back side.

 ## Related